Lemonjai/bier_v4/README.md

 * Add the code and styling for the index page
 * Add the image for the beer colour
 * Add the image for the beer post
+* Add temporary location for adding colour and brewery

 <--- Outdated Logs New Logs for Bier V3 --->
 # Nov 7, 2016